ntop/nProbe/README.md

 Here you can find:
 * Add-on and extensions
-* Code example of applications that can interact with nProbe
+* Code examples of applications that can interact with nProbe

 Enjoy!